Zuppa Toscana

 1. Remove the casings from your sausage and cook in a pot or Dutch oven on medium-high heat for 10 to 15 minutes, until no longer pink.
 Drain the fat and set the sausage aside.

 2. Add bacon to your pot and cook over medium-high heat until crisp.
-Remove the bacon, but leave 2-3 tablespoons of drippings in the pot.
-Add the diced onions and garlic to the pot and saute 5-6 minutes until soft.
+Remove the bacon and set aside, but leave 2-3 tablespoons of drippings in the pot.
+Add the diced onions and garlic to the pot and saute 5-6 minutes.

 A bowl of creamy soup with potatoes, sausage, greens, and bacon, topped with grated cheese.
 A spoon rests in the bowl.
 Surrounding items include bread, a garlic bulb, red pepper flakes, bacon, and a napkin.

-Karlynn’s Tips and Tricks for the Perfect Zuppa Toscana
+Karlynn’s Tips and Tricks for Making Zuppa Toscana

-• Prep Tips: The easiest way to quickly remove sausage from its casing is to run a sharp, thin knife down the side of each sausage, one after another.
-Once you’ve made your cut, peel the casing off each sausage by hand and discard them, being careful not to mash your sausages into one big lump.
+Prep Tips: The easiest way to quickly remove sausage from its casing is to run a sharp, thin knife down the side of each sausage, one after another.
+Once you’ve made your cut, peel the casing off each sausage by hand and discard them.
+Use a spoon to break the sausage into smaller pieces as it cooks, so you don’t end up with one big clump.

-• Fantastic Flavor: Don’t throw out your Parmesan rinds after you’ve grated the last of your cheese!
-Though they’re too dry and hard to eat on their own, drop a rind or two into your next soup and let it steep to get an amazing added umami punch!
-When you’re ready to serve, you can discard the rind like a bay leaf.
-I keep mine in a bag in the freezer to boost my soups whenever I like!
+Fantastic Flavor: Don’t throw out your Parmesan rinds after you’ve grated the last of your cheese.
+Store them in a bag in your freezer instead.
+They may be too dry and hard to eat on their own, but drop a rind or two into your next soup and let it steep to get an amazing punch of umami flavour.
+Remove the rind when you’re ready to serve.

 Two white bowls of creamy soup with sausage, potatoes, and kale sit on white plates.
 A pot, glass of water, garlic bulb, and small bowls of toppings are on a white countertop in the background.